hmrc/object-store-client/README.md

 ```hocon
 internal-auth.token = "<INSERT-VALUE>"
 ```
-For the deployed environments, please request Build & Deployment team to generate a token for the service and configure this property with the encrypted value of the token.
+For the deployed environments, you will need to override this configuration with an encrypted token.

 - Configure `object-store.default-retention-period` in `application.conf`.
 This property represents the default retention period of the uploaded object in object-store.
   This value can be overriden on the individual upload requests.